Headless CMS vs. static site generator: how to get the best of both worlds

 For great business benefits, it’s not so much a matter of pitting headless CMSes and static site generators against each other as it is about figuring out how to use them in tandem to deliver cutting-edge content experiences.

-To see how you can build static sites with dynamic functionality using a headless CMS and static site generator, read about Contentstack headless CMS’ integration with the SSG, Gatsby.
+To see how to build static sites with dynamic functionality using a headless CMS and static site generator, read about Contentstack headless CMS’ integration with the SSG, Gatsby.